coinvoy/php-client/readme.md

 ##About Coinvoy

-Coinvoy is an online payment processor with an integrated exchange feature for established cryptocurrencies, namely Bitcoin, Litecoin and Dogecoin.
-It's objective is to provide an easiest yet the most secure way to accept cryptocurrencies.
+Coinvoy is an online payment processor.
+It's objective is to provide an easiest yet the most secure way to accept bitcoin.

 ##Get started